creativecreature/sturdyc/README.md

 2024/05/09 13:40:47 Failed to  retrieve the record from the cache.
 ```

-**Please note** that we only have to return the `sturdyc.ErrDeleteRecord` when
+**Please note** that we only have to return the `sturdyc.ErrNotFound` when
 we're using `GetFetch`.
 For `GetFetchBatch`, we'll simply omit the key from the
 map we're returning.
 I think this inconsistency is a little unfortunate, but it
 was the best API I could come up with.
-Having to return an error like this even
+Having to return an error like this if
-if the call was successful felt like awkward boilerplate for maps:
+just a single id wasn't found:

 ```go
 	batchFetchFn := func(_ context.Context, cacheMisses []string) (map[string]string, error) {